k0sproject/dig/README.md

 # Dig

-A go package that provides a Ruby-like `Hash.dig` mechanism for `map[string]any`, which in YAML is refered to as "Mapping".
+A simple zero-dependency go package that provides a Ruby-like `Hash.dig` mechanism for `map[string]any`, which in YAML is refered to as "Mapping".

 ## Usage